All parents will be able to download new ‘Blended Learning Plans’ for their children.

-This is our new approach to distanced learning and will become our established approach to learning throughout the next four weeks and beyond.
-Parents can download their Blended Learning Plans by year group (in Word or PDF) which will provide all of the work pupils will be completing across their curriculum.
+This is our new approach to distanced learning and will become our established approach to learning throughout the next few weeks and beyond.
+Parents can download their Blended Learning Plans by year group (in PDF format) which will provide all of the work pupils will be completing across their curriculum.
 These have been designed to enable teaching staff to teach pupils whilst in school and also support them when they are at home.
 All of the activities and resources are available from the VLE as normal.

 Students are ambassadors of the school and are expected to dress and behave in a way that reflects the standards we seek to achieve.
 The uniform should be smart with all items clearly marked.
 If students are unable to wear the uniform for any reason the school must be notified in writing by the parents.